Yemeni cuisine: Spices

 A spice mixture known as hawaij is employed in many Yemeni dishes.
 Hawaij includes aniseed, fennel seeds, ginger, and cardamom.

 Yemeni cuisine is often prepared hot and spicy with the use of chili peppers, cumin, coriander seeds, turmeric, and other spices.
 Herbs such as fenugreek, mint, and cilantro are also used.
 Fenugreek is used as one of the main ingredients in the preparation of a paste or sauce called holba (also spelled hulba).
 A popular spice used in breads (including kubane and sabayah) is black cumin, which is also known by its Arabic name habasoda (habbat as sowda).

 Desserts and sweets

 Bint al-sahn (sabayah) is a sweet honey cake or bread from Yemeni cuisine.
 It is prepared from a dough with white flour, eggs, and yeast, which is then served dipped in a honey and butter mixture.
+The tulumba of the city of Taiz are popular as a Ramadan sweet.

 Other common desserts include fresh fruit (mangoes, bananas, grapes, etc.), baklawa, basbousa, kunafah, zalābiya, halwa, rawani, and masoob.
 Masoob is a banana-based dessert made from over-ripe bananas, ground flatbread, cream, cheese, dates, and honey.